 There are more than 300 resident and migratory species of birds in the Danube Delta.
 The region has the third-largest biodiversity globally, and more than 60% of the area is unspoiled by human touch.

 This unique place covers more than 5,000 square kilometers and has three main channels: Sfantu Gheorghe(St George) in the south, Sulina in the middle and Chilia in the north.

 There is one city, Sulina, and 28 villages in the Donau Delta, reached only by water.

 Places To Visit

-There are so many places to visit and things to do; therefore, it’s hard to choose from.
-Some of the locations can be reached by car, while others can only be reached by water.
+There are many places to visit and things to do; therefore, it’s hard to choose from.
+Some locations can be reached by car, while others can only be reached by water.
 With the help of this complete guide to the Danube Delta, I hope you can plan your trip to this part of the world effortlessly.

 The old town of Tulcea is the main entry gate into the Danube Delta and also an important industrial port town.
 You can reach the city by car, from Constanta in almost 2 hours (130km) or Bucuresti in 3 hours30minutes (300km).

 Many choose Tulcea as a base for day trips to the Danube Delta.
 If you wish to visit Tulcea, you will need no more than a half-day but if you are tide on time, skip this part.